Dmytro-Posyliuzhnyi/ml-learning-journal/Notes.md

 Added notes on *Lasso* and *Elastic Net Regression*.
 I noticed that recently I've been copying a lot of notes from books, which feels like "notes for the sake of notes."
 I should avoid this approach and focus on gaining a deeper intuition behind what I learn, and only then explain it in my own words.

+*Time: 8:39 PM*

+Added notes on *early stopping*.
+The next topic in this chapter is on *Logistic Regression*.
+I've got a nice idea for the pet project I'm gonna create after this chapter to retain information I've learned.

 ---

 *Date: January 11, 2025*